Trust & Safety

 Access to screening toolsParents can request a background check or motor vehicle records check for any sitter.
 Sitters can also run screenings on themselves to enhance their profile.

 Family Watchdog screenAll members are screened through the Family Watchdog database, both with the information provided at registration and continuously thereafter.
+It is important to keep in mind that sex offender searches are subject to limitations and may not reflect an individual's entire sex offender history.

 Secure messagingOur messaging system doesn't share full names or contact info, so families and sitters can get to know one another before they connect offline.